Dozens of security and privacy issues have been found in Zoom. Here is an updated list.

-Join Zoom meetings through your web browser instead of the Zoom desktop software.
+Join Zoom meetings through your web browser instead of through the Zoom desktop software.
 The web browser version gets security improvements faster.

-When you click a link to join a meeting, your browser opens a new tab and prompts you to use or install the Zoom desktop software.
+When you click on a link to join a meeting, your browser opens a new tab and prompts you to use or install the Zoom desktop software.
 But in the fine print there is a link to join from your browser.
 Click on that.

 Set up two-factor authentication for your Zoom account.

-“Zoom will soon be the safest meeting tool out there,” tech journalist Kim Zetter wrote on Twitter in April 2020.
-‘But it’s a shame they didn’t spare themselves some grief and carried out a number of safety reviews themselves to avoid this lawsuit. by fire.”
+“Zoom will soon become the most secure meeting tool out there,” tech journalist Kim Zetter wrote on Twitter in April 2020.
+“But too bad they didn’t spare themselves some heartache and did some safety assessments themselves to avoid this lawsuit by fire.”

 Everything that’s gone wrong with Zoom lately

-Thursday, April 8: Zoom error lets hacker hijack PCs and Macs
+Thursday, April 8: Zoom Error Lets Hacker Hijack PCs and Macs

-Friday, March 19: Flaw shows other Zoom users way too much
+Friday March 19: Flaw shows other Zoom users way too much

-Tuesday, February 23: Zoom’s Keybase encrypted chat fixes a serious error
+Tuesday, February 23: Zoom’s Keybase Encrypted Chat Fixes a Serious Error

 That’s because many attacks are carried out by “insiders” who are already authorized to attend the meetings.